jfalken/github_commit_crawler/readme.md

 ### Python

 The Dockerfile and Docker container is intended for eval purposes.
-You could run this in a prod environment using Docker, but we currently use a python virtualenv w/ gunicorn to run the applicatio nativleu.
+You could run this in a prod environment using Docker, but we currently use a python virtualenv w/ gunicorn to run the application natively.

 1. Setup a host w/ MongoDB running
 2. Create a virtual environment